xoxzo/blog.xoxzo.com/content/Engineering/wifi-security-concern-remote-dev-en.md

 legitimate AP.
 Once client connected, it effectively become man in the middle (MITM) between client and the client's target destination.

-matnet and his partner [jep] demonstrated two tools that being used to capture user's credentials like the wifi's password or their other credentials like facebook or other internet services.
+matnet and his partner jepdemonstrated two tools that being used to capture user's credentials like the wifi's password or their other credentials like facebook or other internet services.
 The tools, wifiphisher and fluxion provide a number of attack scenario that we can choose to orchestrate the exploits.
 All those are automated and running it is as simply as executing a number of commands.